jollytoad/ahx/docs/events.md

 - `detail.eventType` - the event type (immutable)

-## `ahx:triggerRule`
+## `ahx:trigger`

-Dispatched when an ahx rule has been triggered (and not denied).
+Dispatched when an event is handled by an ahx trigger (and not denied).
 Maybe cancelled to prevent the action.

+- `detail.trigger` - the trigger spec
-- `detail` - the triggered rule
+- `detail.action` - the action to perform on triggering

 ## `ahx:performAction`

 Dispatched before a triggered action is performed.

+- `detail.trigger` - the trigger spec
-- `detail` - the triggered rule
+- `detail.action` - the action to perform on triggering

 ## `ahx:swap`